GoogleCloudPlatform/podcast/site/content/post/episode-138-next-day-2/index.md

 We'll both be at [Cloud NEXT](https://cloud.withgoogle.com/next18/sf/) in Moscone West on the first floor, so come by and say hi!
 We have chocolate!

 {{< transcript "[ARPEGGIATED SYNTHESIZER THEME PLAYING]MARK: Hi.
-And welcome to Episode Number 138 of our currently daily Google Cloud Platform podcast.
+And welcome to Episode Number 138 of our currently daily Google Cloud podcast.
 My name is Mark Mandel.
 I'm here with my colleague, as always, Melanie Warrick." >}}

 MELANIE: Day 2, Day 2 of Next.